mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Change log ==

+= Version 0.67 =
+* Fixed typo in internationalization mapping for one of the form buttons.
+* Removed leftover debug code.

 = Version 0.66 =
 * Moved hygiene out of init hook into admin_init hook so it won't run on every page load.
 Resolves conflict with WordPress SEO.